nikhil-gc/diabetes-detection-system/README.md

 # diabetes-detection-system
-diabetes detection system using machine learning(SVM algorithm) python with a user interface created using gradio library in python
+diabetes detection system using machine learning in python svm classification algorithm is used for the classifcation user interface is created using gradio library in python